Antwerp – Ghent, Belgium 1950s Table Lamp – Newer Version

 Manufacturer: Philips, Eindhoven, The Netherlands.

-These lamps exists with publicity for beers, pubs and so on.
-Also on this page, a lamp with a Paris decoration; written in old Dutch.
-Parys instead of Parijs.
-It is a more recent version from the seventies with a different rod.
-Over the years different lamp bases were used with the same lampshades.
+These lamps also exist with advertising for beers, pubs and similar businesses.
+On this page there is also a lamp with a Paris decoration, written in old Dutch spelling: “Parys” instead of “Parijs.”
+That one is a later version from the 1970s and has a different rod.
+Over the years, different lamp bases were used with the same shades.

-These table lamps were often spotted in bars, pubs, taverns and restaurants in Belgium in the 1950s, 1960s, 1970s and 1980s.
+These table lamps were commonly seen in Belgian bars, pubs, taverns and restaurants throughout the 1950s, 1960s, 1970s and even the 1980s.
 Antwerp and Ghent are the two most populated cities in Flanders, Belgium.

-In all probability these lamps were produced in Leuven or Turnhout, two cities in Belgium were Philips produced lighting.
-A newer version of this table lamp appears in a Philips catalogue from 1966.
+It is very likely that these lamps were produced in Leuven or Turnhout, two Belgian cities where Philips manufactured lighting.
+A newer version of this table lamp also appears in a Philips catalogue from 1966.

 Koninklijke Philips N.V.